 Isaiah House provides a variety of community support programs to serve those who continue to live at home but need assistance in other forms.

 Food pantry: The Isaiah House Food Pantry serves members of the community with food bags to address an immediate need.
 Food bags are distributed based on a referral from another community agency such as churches, health centers, welfare, clinics, etc. Referrals can be in the form of a letter from the community agency on their letterhead or their internal vouchers.
-Pantry hours are Monday, Tuesday & Thursday from 10am-2pm and Friday 12-3: 30 pm.
+Pantry hours are Mondays & Fridays from 10:30 am-12:30 pm, Tuesday & Thursday from 10:30am-12:30pm and 1:30pm-3: 30 pm.
 Please contact Latoya Anderson x3021 for any questions before making the trip!!